Preparing a Place

 hens have been happy to sit in a nest inside an old apple crate, but

 others have preferred an open straw nest.
-Many different kinds of litter
+Many different kinds

 may be used on the floor.
 In addition to straw we have used kiln-dried